DJinnzNathan/denade-deepl-translate/README.md

 - [ ] Add the language code of referenced text
 - [ ] Add destination language code
 - [ ] Add a dropdown with some important languages (or all languages, as DeepL only offers a few)
+- [ ] Add a standard reference language every text is translated from